Disney World Essentials: What to Pack in Your Disney Day Bag

 The most necessary items to pack in your Disney day bag include your park tickets, maps, and touring plans!

 - Lanyard.
-For easy access to your park tickets, which also serve as your FastPass+, keep them all in an easy-to-access waterproof lanyard.
-After swiping your ticket to enter a FastPass line, oftentimes you have to swipe it again further down the queue (to prevent line jumpers).
+For easy access to your park tickets, keep them in an easy-to-access waterproof lanyard.

 - Park maps.
 You can pick these up at the parks if you haven’t printed any off ahead of time.